 Treatment is badly needed for those suffering from opioid addiction.
 Unfortunately, these individuals are subject to the same limitations as those addicted to other drugs.

 According to a study done by the Center for Behavioral Health Statistics and Quality (2016), only 1 in 10 people who have a substance use disorder receive treatment for it.
-Four in ten of those also have a mental health condition, but less than half (48%) get treatment for either disorder.
+Of those with a substance abuse disorder, 4 in 10 also have a mental health condition but less than half will get treatment for either disorder.

-The problem of denial is common as well.
-Approximately 40% of those who are aware that they have an alcohol or drug problem are ready to deal with it.
-They may feel that they don’t “need” treatment, possibly because of the changes in their brain due to the drug use affecting priorities, motivation, and judgement.
-These changes could be hindering individuals from realizing they need help, and this is where intervention can come into play.
+The problem of denial is common in drug and alcohol addiction.
+Approximately 40 percent of those who are aware that they have an alcohol or drug problem are ready to deal with it.
+Although they may feel that they don’t “need” treatment, these sentiments could be due to changes in their brain from drug use affecting priorities, motivation, and judgement.
+These changes could be hindering individuals from realizing they need help, and this is where intervention can be beneficial.

-Another critical component is that in our society, there is a sense of shame surrounding drug and alcohol addiction which can prevent people (and their friends and family members) from reaching out for help.
+Another critical component is that in our society, there is a sense of shame surrounding drug and alcohol addiction.
+This stigma often prevents people (and their friends and family members) from reaching out for help.
 We need to work to remove this stigma so that more people seek the treatment that they need.

 Treatment Saves Money

-Treatment shouldn’t be looked at as a “one and done” occurrence, as relapse rates are similar to those with other chronic diseases.
-Instead, treatment should be long-term in many cases, with multiple checkpoints and interventions to prevent relapse (and to recover if relapse does occur).
+Treatment shouldn’t be looked at as a “one and done” occurrence.
+Addiction relapse rates are similar to those with other chronic diseases.
+As such, treatment should be long-term in many cases, with multiple checkpoints and interventions to prevent relapse, and to recover from a relapse episode should it occur.

-Likewise, relapse should not be looked at as failure; rather, it’s an indication that adjustments are needed to get back to a point of sobriety and to maintain it.
+Not failure but part of the human condition within addictive behaviors, relapse is an indication that adjustments are needed to get back to a point of sobriety and maintain it.
 Again, addiction recovery parallels the treatment of other chronic diseases.
 Such diseases can be under control for periods of time and punctuated by relapses which are then treated in order to reach baseline levels again.